stanford-marlowe/docs.marlowe.stanford.edu/docs/faq.md

 ### My job keeps stopping after 15 minutes.

 Any jobs in the `preempt` queue can be preempted within 15 minutes if a job in a higher priority partition (`batch` or `hero`) requests the node that the `preempt` job is running on.

+### I can't request GPUs using Code-Server through Open OnDemand

+Code-Server instances on Marlowe are restricted to 4 CPU cores, 12GB of memory, and 8 hours of runtime.
+This is to prevent users from sitting on resources without utilizing them.